datengefluester/Critical-Role-NLP/blog_text.md

 Similarly, to the interactions earlier, we can see that Laura has the most shared spoken text with her cast members, indicating that she indeed has the briefest comments from the group.
 Out of the cast, she and Marisha often share the same thoughts out loud.
-Likewise, Marisha and Taliesin often share the same ideas.
+Marisha and Taliesin often share the same ideas as well.
 The same applies to Ashley, Laura and Travis or Sam and Taliesin respectively, though to a lesser extent.
 Interestingly, Matt never says the same thing at the same time with a guest.

 ![](output/markdown_figs/same_thought_data-1.png)